Dates for the 101 Wild West Rodeo this year will be June 12th thru June 14th,

 meet and greet queens at each nightly performance.

-Reigning princess, Ally Jennings of Ponca City, Oklahoma will be handing over her
+Reigning princess, Trinity Dawn St. Andrews of Ponca City, Oklahoma will be handing over her

 title and crowning the new 101 Wild West Rodeo Princess.